Hello everyone, this is a follow-up post on part one of this topic that I provided in an earlier post.

-Today we are going to briefly look at Propolis, and royal jelly as part of primary bee products.
-In an earlier post we looked at Honey, pollen and beeswax.
+Today we are going to briefly look at Propolis and royal jelly as part of primary bee products.
+In an earlier post, we looked at Honey, pollen, and beeswax.

-In laying foundation for further discussion about the bees it is important that fundamental basics are addressed to provide a foundation for further engagement.
+In laying the foundation for further discussion about the bees it is important that fundamental basics are addressed to provide a foundation for further engagement.

-The purpose of this post is therefore to bring to you a brief introduction of the primary bee products as they will be focused on more deeply going forward
+The purpose of this post is, therefore, to bring to you a brief introduction of the primary bee products as they will be focused on more deeply going forward

 so without any further delay lets get on with the topic of the day

-Bee propolis is the resinous/gummy substance found in a bee hive.
+Bee propolis is the resinous/gummy substance found in a beehive.
 This substance varies in color from dark to brown and sometimes even yellow.

 The variation in color is based on the floral source and so this color variation should be expected across regions and seasons of the year owing to differences in floral resource bases.

 Propolis has been shown to have many medicinal properties with some referring to the substance as natural wholesome medicine.
-Scientific studies have found that propolis is antibacterial, antiviral, antimicrobial, anti fungal and even anti parasitic (nematodicidal)
+Scientific studies have found that propolis is antibacterial, antiviral, antimicrobial, anti-fungal and even anti-parasitic (nematodicidal)

 This has led to extensive use of propolis in alternative medicinal use throughout the centuries across many cultures.
 Various communities have found uses for propolis and have innovated many ways of its utilization

-Where do bee get propolis?
+Where do bees get propolis?

 In their natural foraging, bees have been observed to scrap protective resins from the tender parts of flowers and buds of different plants.

 They collect this resin and take it back to the hive to be used in various ways in the hive.
 Some uses to which bees put propolis in the hive are: